RushikeshAvhad/SQL_Tutorial_ConsoleApp/README.md

 4. Drop Table

 5. Add New Record in Table
+7. Get / Read Single Record or all Record from table
-6. Update Record in Table
+8. Update Record in Table
-7. Delete Single Record from Table
+9. Delete Single Record from Table
-8. Clear All Record from Table using TRUNCATE query
+10. Clear All Record from Table using TRUNCATE query